 We went the cheap-and-easy DIY route and used a little bit of foil wrapped around the top of each caster—this helps to tighten the fit.
 We also used a metal-specific glue to finish it out, which worked really well.

-Now flip the table over.
+Now flip the island over.